 The Southern Chapter

 In 1993 Jerry Garner, a native of Green Bay moved back to Seattle and started watching Packer games at Charlie Macs South (now Club Zues) in SeaTac with a core group of Packer fans.
 In the 1993 Packer season since Packer games were televised via satellite and not on local TV, he searched for places that showed Packer games where he and other Packers fans could watch our Pack play.
 Upon contacting several facilities, he finally reached Charlie Macs South in SeaTac about showing Packer games.
 Charlie Macs South committed to show all Packer games and the group grew in size as word got out.
 After few years at this location, in 1995/1996 Jerry met Gary Fye from the NWPB at the Green Bay Packer party held by Eugene Robinson and approached the NWPB about joining forces, so to speak.
 We thought that it would be a great idea to have a southern location, so Jerry became the President of the southern chapter of the NWPB.
-At the present time, the southern chapter is on hiatus as Jerry is busy as the new President for the main club.
+At the present time, the southern chapter is on hiatus as Jerry is busy as the President for the main club.
 Until then, you folks can always find us at the Mustard Seed Grill & Pub.

 The Olympia Chapter

 Angel Ernst moved to the Olympia area from River Falls, Wisconsin in October 2010.
 Within a week, she took refuge at O’Blarney’s Irish Pub in Olympia where she came across a handful of fellow Packer fans watching a Packer game.
 Like typical Packer fans, they quickly became friends.
 From then on, any time Angel saw other Packer fans there to watch a game, she would invite them to join their table.
 Over the years the group of Packer fans grew via word of mouth and - eventually – a Facebook page, originally called “PNW Packer Backers!!”
 In 2014, Angel and Keri Jetzer, another Packer fan from O’Blarney’s, approached the Northwest Packer Backers with hopes of becoming part of their club.
 At the PNW Packer Backers first Packer ‘brat fry’ in July 2014, the announcement was made that the PNW Packer Backers would officially become the Northwest Packer Backers – Olympia Chapter.
+At the present time, the southern chapter is on hiatus as Angel and Keri have taken a hiatus due to changes in life.

 Year By Year Chronology of Locations for NWPB HQ